Combat Capabilities Development Command Soldier Center

-The U.S. Army Combat Capabilities Development Command Soldier Center (sometimes shortened to DEVCOM Soldier Center, DEVCOM SC, or CCDC SC) is a military laboratory in Natick, Massachusetts, charged by the U.S. Department of Defense with the research and development (including fielding and sustainment) of food, clothing, shelters, airdrop systems, and other servicemember support items for the U.S. military.
-It is a component unit of the U.S. Army Combat Capabilities Development Command (DEVCOM) and a tenant unit of the U.S. Army Natick Soldier Systems Center (NSSC), formerly U.S. Army Soldier Systems Center (SSC).
+The U.S. Army Combat Capabilities Development Command Soldier Center (DEVCOM SC), commonly known as Natick Laboratories, is a military laboratory located in Natick, Massachusetts, tasked with the research and development of food, clothing, shelters, airdrop systems, and other service member support items for the U.S. military.
+DEVCOM Soldier Center is a tenant of the U.S. Army Natick Soldier Systems Center (NSSC), formerly known as the U.S. Army Soldier Systems Center (SSC).
+The DEVCOM Soldier Center is a component unit of the U.S. Army Combat Capabilities Development Command (DEVCOM).

 The installation

-NSSC occupies 78 acre at its main Natick campus and has an additional 46 acre in neighboring communities.
+Natick Soldier Systems Center occupies 78 acre at its main Natick campus and has an additional 46 acre in neighboring communities.
 The main campus is located to the northwest of Natick center and abuts upon Lake Cochituate.
-The installation includes facilities from all the military services, not just the Army, and is so configured to allow cross-service cooperation and collaboration both within the facility and with the many academic, industrial and governmental institutions in the Greater Boston Area.
+The installation includes facilities from all the military services, not just the Army, and is so configured to allow cross-service cooperation and collaboration both within the facility and with the many academic, industrial and governmental institutions in the Greater Boston area.

 Employee/tenant numbers total 1,957 (159 military personnel, 1,048 civilians and 750 contractors).

-The SSC public relations office reported that the installation’s FY2006 funding totaled approximately $1 billion and that the facilities infuse more than $135 million annually into the local economy through installation salaries, utilities, and local contracts.
+The SSC public relations office reported that the installation’s FY2006 funding totaled approximately $1 billion, and that SSC organizations infused more than $135 million annually into the local economy through installation salaries, utilities, and local contracts.

-The installation commander is a U.S. Army Brigadier General, currently BG George Hackler, who also serves as the Deputy Commanding General of the U.S. Army Combat Capabilities Development Command.
+The installation commander is a United States Army brigadier general, currently Brig.
+Gen. George C. Hackler.
+BG Hackler also serves as the deputy commanding general of U.S. Army Combat Capabilities Development Command.

-Organization and naming

-NSSC is commonly known as Natick Laboratories, although this designation more properly refers to one of its tenant units, the U.S. Army DEVCOM Soldier Center.
-DEVCOM SC was formerly the Natick Soldier Research, Development and Engineering Center (NSRDEC).
-DEVCOM is subordinate to U.S. Army Futures Command (AFC) headquartered in Austin, Texas, which was activated in July 2018.
-Combat Capabilities Development Command (DEVCOM) was formerly Research, Development and Engineering Command (RDECOM) at Aberdeen Proving Ground.